 Before trying IVF, your doctor may recommend alternative therapies.
 These may include infertility medication or IUI – Intrauterine Insemination.
 If there is still no progress by using medication after 3-6 months or IUI has not been successful or is not suitable for you, then you might consider an ART treatment.

-In many cases, IVF is offered as a primary infertility treatment especially to women over 40.
-IVF is also recommended when infertility conditions have been identified medical or otherwise.
+Most times, IVF is offered as a primary infertility treatment, especially to women over 40.
+IVF is also recommended when infertility conditions have been identified as medical or otherwise.

 - Blocked / damaged / removed fallopian tubes